-The use of ElectroStatic Discharge (ESD) equipment is very important to prevent or minimize ESD event damage to the unit under repair.
+The use of ElectroStatic Discharge (ESD) equipment is very important for your safety and the safety of those around you.
 Proper use of these devices will increase the success rate of your repairs and lower the cost for damaged or destroyed parts.
 The following equipment is necessary to disassemble and reassemble the computer:

-- □ One M2 Phillips screwdriver to remove and replace screws. - □ Tweezers, to lift out screws that you cannot grasp with your fingers. - ESD mats for the floor and the table you are working on. - □ An ESD wrist strap or heel grounder. - □ Anti-static carpeting or flooring. - □ Air ionizers in highly static sensitive areas.
+One M2 Phillips screwdriver to remove and replace screws.
+Tweezers, to lift out screws that you cannot grasp with your fingers.
+ESD mats for the floor and the table you are working on.
+An ESD wrist strap or heel grounder.
+Anti-static carpeting or flooring.
+Air ionizers in highly static sensitive areas.